 •whether you could still complete the course if you missed some classes;

 •how much you paid for the course and whether any fees could be refunded if you gave up the course.
 The DWP is likely to assume that you are not prepared to give up the course to take a job if you have paid a significant amount in course fees;

 •whether any grant would need to be repaid if you gave up your course.

-However, the DWP does not need to know about any of the above factors if you got JSA, incapacity benefit, IS on incapacity for work grounds or ESA, or were on an apprenticeship or similar training:
+However, the DWP does not need to know about any of the above factors if you got JSA, incapacity benefit, IS on incapacity for work grounds or ESA, or were on an Employability Fund course or similar training:

 •during the last three months before the start of the course; or